 The B4 and B4b1 haplogroups remain today as common among populations native to Southeast Asia and among speakers of the Austronesian family of languages.
 The Austronesian cluster includes the present day populations from Southeast China, Myanmar (Burma), Vietnam, Cambodia, and Laos on the mainland to the islands of Taiwan, the Philippines, Brunei, Sumatra, and the Malaysian Peninsula.

 As for my subsequent mutation to haplogroup B4b1, Table 8 gives no geographical location for it.
 However, Maternal haplogroup B4b1 is found today mainly in populations of southern China and Southeast Asia, especially among Filipinos and the indigenous people of Taiwan.
 Genetic affinities between indigenous Taiwanese and populations from Southeast Asia have been explored through analyses of mitochondrial DNA (mtDNA).

-Yet, at some point, a subsequent mother-line ancestor's clan migrated into the Americas.
-Current thinking puts it during the the Ice Age by way of the via the 1,000 miles wide Beringia Land Bridge (Figure 10).
+So, at some point, likely at the formation of haplogroup B2 some 15,100 years ago, a subsequent mother-line ancestor's clan migrated into the Americas.
+Current thinking puts it by crossing the 1,000 miles wide Beringia Land Bridge from Asia into the Americas (Figure 10).

 At the time it bridged the two continents, but a study by evolutionary geneticist Eske Willerslev and David Meltzer, an archaeologist, reveals it was largely impassable until 12,600 years ago when vegetation and animal life emerged.
 Yet, shortly thereafter, Beringia sank under the sea ~11,000 years ago.